-No more than two individuals shall be allowed in the Free Speech Area, and they must remain behind the table and/or divider provided for this space while utilizing such Free Speech Area.
-If necessary, an alternate location will be designated.
+No more than two individuals shall be allowed in the Free Speech Area, and they must remain behind the table and/or divider provided for this space while utilizing such Free Speech Area. . . .

 At the time of the request to use the Free Speech Area, the following information will be required: